Instruction generation

 Both flow through the same _write_template helper with the same replacements dictionary.

-Skill promotion
+Skill projection

 • .claude/skills/cp-skill-<skill>/